Salesforce Objects

 - Standard Objects: Standard objects are the kind of objects that are provided by salesforce.com such as users, contracts, reports, dashboards, etc.

-- Custom Objects: Custom objects are those objects that are created by users.
-They supply information that is unique and essential to their organization.
+- Custom Objects: Custom objects are created by users.
+They collect information that is unique and essential to their organization.
 They are the heart of any application and provide a structure for sharing data.

 Properties of Custom Objects: